Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 > Example preCICE:
 > - Three things to define character?
 Smart, approachable, responsible.
 > - What kind of smartphone does preCICE use?
 No iPhone.
 > - Does preCICE have a sense of humor?
 Yes.
-When does it use it?
+When do they use it?
 Only rarely.
 > - ...

 ---